adiimanav/Nutritrack/README.md

 Monitor progress with an intuitive dashboard and engaging UI.

 This project combines mobile app development, API integration, and AI-driven personalization to create a practical tool for everyday health management.

+> **Please insert your API key in the GenAIViewModel.kt for NutriCoach feature to work**